 4. Joint Custody

 When it comes to making decisions about with whom the child will live with, this is known as physical custody.
 This is distinguishable from legal custody as it focuses on the day to day responsibility of caring for your child.
-Like legal custody, the court may order joint or sole physical custody.
+Like legal custody, the court may order joint or sole physical custody and visitation rights for both.
 In many states, the laws are intended to ensure that both parents are involved with their children after divorce.
 Thus, absent certain reasons (e.g., criminal history, violence, drug and alcohol abuse, etc.) that may place the child in danger, courts will often look towards a joint physical custody model.

 If sole physical custody is ordered, the parent with physical custody will be referred to as the custodial parent, while the other parent will be the noncustodial parent.
 In these situations, the noncustodial parent will have visitation rights.
-In other words, there will be an agreed to schedule where the noncustodial parent will be able to spend time with their child.
+So, in the event of separation and child custody, there will be an agreed to schedule where the noncustodial parent will be able to spend time with their child.

 Visitation rights in a legal separation

-In some visitation schedules, if the noncustodial parent has a history of violence, abuse, or drug and alcohol abuse, they may be required to have someone else present during their visitation time.
+In some visitation schedules, if the noncustodial parent has a history of violence, abuse, or drug and alcohol abuse, there will be some restrictions added to their visitation rights such as they may be required to have someone else present during their visitation time.
 This is referred to as supervised visitation.
 The individual overseeing the visitation will generally be appointed by the court or in some situations, be decided by the parents with the court’s approval.

-If possible, it is generally beneficial if the spouses can negotiate a custody and visitation agreement without requiring a court hearing.
-If both spouses agree to the terms, the court can review the plan, and if accepted, will be incorporated into a custody order.
+If possible, it is generally beneficial if the spouses can decide who gets custody during a separation, negotiate a separation and child custody as well as visitation rights agreement without requiring a court hearing.
+If both spouses agree to the terms, the court can review the plan, and if accepted, will be incorporated into a custody order and separation legal rights for the estranged parents.
 Ultimately, the plan will need to be created in the best interest of the children.

-It is important to understand that every legal separation is different, but that the above information is a general overview of child custody and visitation in a legal separation.
-Laws for child custody and visitation will vary from state to state, so it is recommended that you seek the guidance of a qualified family attorney to ensure that you take the appropriate steps to protect yourself during the process.
+It is important to understand that every legal separation is different, but that the above information is a general overview of child custody and visitation rights in a legal separation.
+Laws for child custody and visitation will vary from state to state, so it is recommended that you seek the guidance of a qualified family attorney to ensure that you take the appropriate steps, understand the parental rights during separation and get proper visitation rights so as to protect yourself during the process.